What to Do if Your Car Heater isn’t Working

 2.)
 There could be a coolant leak

 If the fans are running as normal at all powers, then you need to check your coolant reservoir to make sure the coolant level hasn’t dropped.
-If the air isn’t getting hot then it’s possible that the coolant has leaked to a point where there’s not enough to even cool the engine.
+If the air isn’t getting hot, then it’s possible that the coolant may have leaked to a point where there’s not enough to even cool the engine.

 In this situation, your first step should be to turn off the engine and try topping up the reservoir (slowly) with more coolant.